Marie-France Samaroden

 Kristjana Kellgren

-Kristjana is an active member of the AUC’s executive team, and leads a division of multi-disciplinary professionals who support the Commission’s determination of rate and tariff-related matters.
-Before her current role, Kristjana held a variety of roles at the AUC including director of the electric and gas distribution team and as in-house counsel.
+Kristjana Kellgren is an experienced regulatory lawyer and leader in the utilities sector.
+She is currently the Executive Director of the Rates division at the Alberta Utilities Commission, where she leads a division of multi-disciplinary professionals who support the Commission’s determination of rate and tariff-related matters.
 Prior to joining the AUC, Kristjana worked as a lawyer in private practice with a particular focus on municipal, regulatory and administrative law matters.

 Katrina Edgerton-McGhan